xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

   to maintain.

 Not convinced?
 Need proof?
 Good.
-Let me build a screen scraper that will fetch the headline stories from the New York Times' home page.
+Let me build a screen scraper that will fetch the headline stories from the New York Times frontpage.

 ~~~xquery
 let $url := 'http://www.nytimes.com'